Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

           averaging 3.8%/4% up to 4.9% with node 0003 being highest with 4.94%
           average.

-### How does Azure Insights run, precious?

-TBD - details on the insights daemonset and network transport for metrics

 ## Azure Insights: Making a custom chart

 Since I already know how this play ends (it's a tragedy Brent) - I'll show you